coimbrastudios/framework/README.md

     - `Disable`: To disable a field so that it can't be edited.
 There is also `OnEditMode` and `OnPlayMode` versions.
     - `Indent`: To indent a field by the amount of steps specified.
     - `MessageBox`: To display a message above a field.
 There is also `OnEditMode` and `OnPlayMode` versions.
-- GameObject Extensions: Easily check if a GameObject `IsPersistent` or fake-cast it to `Actor`.
 - GameObject Pools: Specialized pooling implementation for GameObjects with auto resizing functionality.
 - Int/Float Ranges: `IntRange` and `FloatRange` to be used instead of `Vector2` and `Vector2Int` when requiring a min and a max value.
 - Interface Fields: With `ManagedField` you can expose a field to reference an interface, accepting anything that implements it.
-- List Extensions: A few useful methods for common operations.
-- Object Extensions: Methods to have a safe way to use `?.` and `??` operators in Unity Objects.
 - Property Attributes: Property attributes fully compatible with Unity's standard workflow:
     - `IntRange`: Draws a property as if it was a `IntRange`.
     - `FloatRange`: Draws a property as if it was a `FloatRange`.